 Separately, the Company's marine segment employee health care is not covered by primary insurance, with claims being paid out of general assets of the Company and the insurance program being currently administered by a third party.
 The administrator has purchased appropriate stop-loss coverage.
 Losses on these policies up to the deductible amounts are accrued based upon reported claims incurred, and an estimate of claims incurred but not reported.
 The accruals are derived from known facts, historical trends and industry averages to determine the best estimate of the ultimate expected loss.
 Actual claims may vary from estimates.
-Any adjustments to such reserves are included in the Condensed Consolidated Results of Operations in the period in which they become known.
+Any adjustments to such reserves are included in the Condensed Consolidated Statements of Operations in the period in which they become known.
 The Company's concrete segment employee health care is provided through two policies.
 A fully funded policy is offered primarily to salaried employees and their dependents while a partially self-funded plan with an appropriate stop-loss is offered primarily to hourly employees and their dependents.
 The self-funded plan is funded to the maximum exposure and, as a result, is expected to receive a partial refund after the policy expiration.

-The accrued liability for insurance includes incurred but not reported claims of \$3.1 million and \$3.7 million at March 31, 2020 and December 31, 2019, respectively.
+The total accrual for insurance claims liabilities was \$24.5 million and \$3.7 million at September 30, 2020 and December 31, 2019, respectively.
+The total accrual for insurance claims receivable was \$23.5 million and \$1.1 million at September 30, 2020 and December 31, 2019, respectively.